pyserial/pyserial/documentation/pyserial.rst

 ============
 - Python 2.7 or Python 3.4 and newer

+- If running on Windows: Something newer than WinXP

 - If running on Jython: "Java Communications" (JavaComm) or compatible extension for Java

-For older installations, see `older versions`_ below.
+For older installations (older Python versions or older operating systems), see `older versions`_ below.

 Installation